How to install Ozeki SMS Gateway in Microsoft Azure

 On the review page, you can make sure that all of the details you have provided are correct.
 If you find that something is not correct, you can go back and edit your settings by clicking on the "Previous" button at the bottom.
 Click on the blue Create button at the bottom to create your virtual machine (Figure 7).

 Your deployment is complete

 After you have clicked create, Microsoft Azure will take a short amount of time to deploy your virtual machine.
 Once it has finished creating your virtual machine your deployment is successful.
-You are going to see a message that reads "Your deployment is complete" with a green checkmark next to it (Figure 7).
-Click on the blue Go to resource button on the bottom to view the properties of your newly created virtual machine.
+You are going to see a message that reads "Your deployment is complete" with a green checkmark next to it (Figure 8).
+Click on the blue Go to resource button at the bottom to view the properties of your newly created virtual machine.

 Open virtual machine in Remote Desktop Connection

 First, open the Remote Desktop Connection application on your computer.
 Next, find the Public IP address of your virtual machine (Figure 9).
 It is located under Networking.
 Copy the Public IP address (In our case this is 18.104.22.168).
 Paste the address into the textbox in Remote Desktop Connection.
 Click on the Connect button at the bottom of the window to connect to your instance.